SEPTEMBER 2025 READING LIST

 A COUNTRY YEAR: LIVING THE QUESTIONS BY SUE HUBBELL

-A country year is something like a baker's dozen--it contains an extra season.
-Hubbell lends the reader her eyes and ears to explore the peninsula between two rivers in the Ozark Mountains from one springtime to the next.
-Through Hubbell's eyes, readers come to see their own surroundings in a very different way. —Goodreads
+A country year is comparable to a baker's dozen, as it encompasses an additional season.
+Hubbell shares her perspective to help readers explore the peninsula between two rivers in the Ozark Mountains, from one spring to the next.
+Through her eyes, readers gain a fresh and different outlook on their own surroundings.
+Hubbell elaborates on beekeeping, country life, and solitude in middle age.

 In my search for writers who discuss nature, I have come across Mary Oliver, Richard Powers, and many others.
 I happened to find Country Year, and the synopsis of a woman’s quasi-journal of living in the country seemed just right for what I was looking for.
 Granted, she wrote the book from an older perspective (she is in her fifties), under different circumstances (her husband has left her, and her son is grown), and in a different setting (she is in the Ozarks), but I still felt connected to her story while just turning forty, still in a season with kids at home sitting a house in San Diego.
 I felt a longing, a tugging of the heart toward a simpler life.